Glossary

 message

 A query sent to an object.
-In logical terms, a message can be seen as a request for proof construction using an object database and the databases of related entities.
+In logical terms, a message can be interpreted as a request for proof construction using an object database and the databases of related entities.

 message lookup